liadkeller/Assembler-20465/TO DO.md

 * taking care of BLANK or NOTE or DATA or STRING or EXTERN

-* To organize - Error file, To fix & to check file
+* Error file, To fix & to check file (EVERYTHING IS ALLOCATION FREE)

 #main:

-* function 'getWordsNum'

 * taking care of BLANK or NOTE or DATA or STRING or EXTERN

 #table:

-* check function 'makeNext'

 * check what 'NUM2' addressing is